Saturday, December 7th &

 What do you mean "Celebrating women-owned* businesses"?

-For this year's holiday fair, we will only be accepting vendors from companies that are owned by women or gender-queer people.
-We want to focus on and promote these companies with our fair, and allow shoppers to know that when they buy their gifts at the BUST Craftacular, they are helping women- and gender-queer-owned companies survive and thrive.
+For this year's holiday fair, we will only be accepting vendors from companies that are owned by women or non-binary people.
+We want to focus on and promote these companies with our fair, and allow shoppers to know that when they buy their gifts at the BUST Craftacular, they are helping women- and non-binary-owned companies survive and thrive.

 When and where does the BUST Holiday Craftacular - Brooklyn take place?